adrianbj/BatchChildEditor/README.md

 Which pages and templates will have the editor available.

 Which edit modes should be availble to the user.
-Note that superusers have both modes regardless of this setting.

 Whether the name of the page should also be changed along with the title.
 This is a very important setting and should be considered carefully, especially is the child pages are URL accessible.